Disorder and quasiparticle interference in heavy-fermion materials

-In this article, we address this issue and show that the strong feedback effect between the defect-induced spatial oscillations in the hybridization and the charge density of the conduction band enhances the strength of the disorder, thus explaining the strong disorder effects observed experimentally.
-At the same time we find that thermodynamic properties of the system, such as the spatially averaged specific heat, are only weakly affected by defect concentrations of a few percent, thus explaining the qualitatively different STS and thermodynamic observations.
-Moreover, we show that the spatial form of the hybridization oscillations as well as the QPI spectrum provide insight into the nature and scattering strength of the defects.
+In this Rapid Communication, we address this issue by computing the effects of finite impurity concentrations on the electronic and magnetic properties of heavy-fermion materials.
+We show that a strong feedback between the defect-induced spatial oscillations in the hybridization and the charge density of the conduction band leads to significant disorder in the local electronic properties already for small impurity concentrations.
+At the same time, thermodynamic properties of the system, such as the specific heat, are only weakly affected by defect concentrations of a few percent, thus explaining the qualitatively different STS and thermodynamic observations.
+Finally, our self-consistent treatment reveals that the form of the hybridization oscillations and of the QPI spectrum varies for different types of impurities.
+This result is not only of great importance for the interpretation of ongoing STM experiments, \cite{Aynajian-12,All13} but can also be employed to gain insight into the microscopic nature of disorder.